MyPerfectWords - Essay Writing Service

 What Is a Graduate School Essay?

 These essays are required by most graduate programs as part of your application package.
-While programs might call them personal statements, statements of purpose, research statements, or diversity statements, they all serve the same fundamental purpose: giving admissions committees insight into who you are as a person and a scholar.
+While programs might call them personal statements, statements of purpose, research statements, or diversity statements, they all serve the same fundamental purpose.

 Why Graduate School Essays Matter